Well-Weathered Wisdom: Protecting Your Lawn From Sun Damage

 Lawn

-With the weather all over the place it’s hard to know what tomorrow’s going to bring, but this summer has been an exceptionally hot one and most lawns across Australia will be struggling.
+With the weather all over the place it’s hard to know what tomorrow’s going to bring, but this summer has been an exceptionally hot one and most lawns across Australia, and other countries, will be struggling.
 Unfortunately for your lawn, whatever the weather brings it has to bear it, but there are ways you can help your law survive the summer heat.

 Let it Grow

-Keep your grass and a longer length during the summer months.
+Keep your grass at a longer length during the summer months.
 By doing this the roots are able to extend deeper into the earth and tap into more of those vital nutrients and water that your grass needs to thrive.
+Once you are ready to trim, make sure you have a good lawnmower to do the job.
+If you don’t have a push mower or an electric one, then now is the time to get buying so you are ready for that all important trim.

 Rise and Water